-Amid New York Measles Outbreaks, One County Orders Exclusions From Public Spaces
+Amid New York Measles Outbreaks, 1 County Orders Exclusions From Public Spaces

 As the number of confirmed measles cases in New York continues to tick up, one county is determined to stem the spread of the disease by keeping it out of public spaces.